 - City Park

-One of the most unique features of the project, “City Park”—a 5.4-acre rooftop park open to the public—will feature a walking trail, lush landscape, a lily pond, an outdoor amphitheater, and retail attractions.
+One of the most unique features of the Transit Center, “City Park”—a 5.4-acre rooftop park open to the public—will include a variety of activities and amenities, including an open air amphitheater, gardens, trails, open grass areas, children’s play space, as well as several retail attractions.

 - Natoma Street